watery-desert/water_drop_nav_bar/README.md

 ## How to use?

  <details>
- <summary> Api Reference
+ <summary> API Reference
  </summary>
 <br>

 barItems → `List<BarItem>`
-- List of bar items shown horizontally, must not be more than 4 and less than 2.\
+- List of bar items that shows horizontally, Minimum 2 and maximum 4 items.\
  *required*

 onButtonPressed → `OnButtonPressCallback`